-I toured overwater villa 721, which was on the east side of the resort.
+I toured villa 721, which was on the east side of the resort.

-I didn’t encounter a single bug during my stay in the beach villa which was fine and all, until one morning when I noticed a grey cloud in the distance among the trees that resembled the smoke monster on Lost.
-The fact that it was pesticides was not a comforting thought.
+I didn’t encounter a single bug during my stay in the beach villa, which I was grateful for.
+One morning, I noticed a grey cloud in the distance among the trees that resembled the smoke monster on Lost.
+My personal concierge informed it was probably a cloud of pesticides.
+Somehow, I didn’t find that thought comforting at all.

 Waldorf Astoria Maldives overwater villa interior